streamr-dev/core-api/grails-app/views/help/userGuide/markdown/streams.md

 There is no theoretical limitation as to the format or type of data in Streamr.
 Anything which can be expressed in digital form is fair game.
 It is perfectly possible to create streams which contain digital images, streaming video, or other domain-specific data.
 If your use case takes you beyond the built-in data types, come and talk to us about what you have in mind.

-##Creating or deleting streams
+##Creating streams

-You can create new streams either through the user interface or by using the [stream API](#streamapireference).
+You can create new streams either through the user interface or by using the <g:link controller="help" action="api">stream API</g:link>.
 Each stream is identified by a unique ID.
 There’s no technical limit on the overall number of streams.

-If you want to create a stream manually, go to the Streams section.
+If you want to create a stream manually, go to the Streams tab.
 There’s a button which looks like this:

 <g:img dir="images/user-guide" file="create-stream-button.png" class="img-responsive" />